-When and where do Chapel services take place?
+When and where do Chapel gatherings take place?

-Chapel services are usually held in the A.J.
+Chapel gatherings are usually held in the A.J.
 Gordon Memorial Chapel every Monday and Wednesday that classes are in session, from 10:25 until 11:10 am.
-Our services are a mix of contemporary and traditional in formate.
-Special evening chapel services are held on successive Tuesday and Wednesday evenings three times throughout the semester in place of the normal Wednesday morning service.
+Our services are a mix of contemporary and traditional in format.
+Special evening chapel gatherings are held on successive Monday and Wednesday evenings three times throughout the semester in place of the normal morning service.
 See the Schedule of Chapel Events for specific themes and events.

 How does Chapel accommodate different worship traditions?